brshallo/funspotr/README.md

 list-column output where each item is a list containing `result` and `error`.

+[3] E.g. for cases when there are library calls that aren’t actually used in the file.
+This may be useful in cases when metapackages like tidyverse or tidymodels are loaded but not all packages are actually used.

-[3] Most unexported functions in `funspotr` still include a man file and at least partial documentation.
+[4] Most unexported functions in `funspotr` still include a man file and at least partial documentation.

-[4] This heuristic is imperfect and means that a file with “library(dplyr); select(); MASS::select()” would view both `select()` calls as coming from {MASS} – when what it should do is view the first was as coming from {dplyr} and the second from {MASS}.
+[5] This heuristic is imperfect and means that a file with “library(dplyr); select(); MASS::select()” would view both `select()` calls as coming from {MASS} – when what it should do is view the first was as coming from {dplyr} and the second from {MASS}.

-[5] i.e. in interactive R scripts or Rmd documents where you use `library()` or related calls within the script.
+[6] i.e. in interactive R scripts or Rmd documents where you use `library()` or related calls within the script.

-[6] For example when reviewing David Robinson’s Tidy Tuesday code I found that the [meme](https://github.com/GuangchuangYu/meme) package was used far more than I would have expected.
+[7] For example when reviewing David Robinson’s Tidy Tuesday code I found that the [meme](https://github.com/GuangchuangYu/meme) package was used far more than I would have expected.
 Turns out it was just due to it reexporting the aes() function from ggplot.

-[7] E.g. for mapping across a local repository, across a package, a data workflow, etc.
+[8] E.g. for mapping across a local repository, across a package, a data workflow, etc.

-[8] e.g. in this case `lines <- "library(pkg)"` the `pkg` would show-up
+[9] e.g. in this case `lines <- "library(pkg)"` the `pkg` would show-up
 as a dependency despite just being part of a quote rather than actually loaded.